 Recommendations in this book are for private land use only.
 No works are to be carried out on public land unless authorised by the relevant authority.
 We accept no responsibility for decisions and actions taken as a result of any content in this booklet.

-This booklet is an education and awareness tool and has not been adopted by Council as a policy.
 This tool has been developed to aid weed recognition and should be used as a guide only.
 You should seek professional advice before undertaking weed control works.

 To find out more, please visit the below websites: